 6. Purchaser's Responsibility

-All property must be paid within one week following the auction.
+All property must be paid for and removed from the gallery within one week following the Capital Collections auction.

 Buyers not known to the Auctioneer and planning to pay with a personal or business check are required to supply the Auctioneer with a bank letter of credit prior to the auction.
 If such arrangements are not made prior to the auction, purchases will be held by the Auctioneer until the check has cleared the bank.